 Rather than seeing line by line, you take in whole groups of words.

 This is a method that can work well with your CMA textbooks, which are commonly already divided up by paragraph.

 4. Rapid Serial Visual Presentation

-The last speed reading technique I’ll talk about is rapid serial visual presentation, or RSVP.
-Not to be confused with your party response, RSVP is a way to optimize peripheral reading.
+The last speed reading technique I’ll talk about is rapid serial visual presentation or RSVP.
+Not to be confused with your response to whether or not you’re attending a party, RSVP is a way to optimize peripheral reading.

 You achieve competence in this speed reading approach using digital tools.
 Apps for RSVP are particularly effective, two popular ones being Spritz and Velocity.
 You can use these platforms to train your brain to find the most important parts of a body of text, with minimal eye movement.

 Believe it or not, your eyes jumping from one side of a page to another is a huge time waster.
 By minimizing this, and pulling out the important information, you can cut your reading time down significantly.

 Tips for Speed Reading: How to Speed Read and Retain Information

 Ultimately, the goal of speed reading is to help you progress through material faster.
 When it comes to studying for the CMA exam, this is particularly important.

 Here are a few more speed reading tips: